whatisnuclear/website/reactors.md

 A incomplete subset of reactor types broken down by coolant and moderator is shown below.
 For simplicity, we limit it to reactors that have either been built, are under construction, or have been the subject of significant experimentation and/or study.
-Reactors concepts in all boxes have been proposed, and some reactors that don't fit in the below boxes have been operated (e.g. LAPRE, LAMPRE, etc.)
+Reactors concepts in all boxes have been proposed.
 <div class="table-responsive">
 <table class="table table-bordered border-dark table-sm rxtable">